Download apps to budget & track your spends

-How to save more effectively in 2019
+How to save more effectively in the new decade

 To help you get started, the Credit Savvy Team have compiled a few things you can try out to help you budget better and save more effectively this year.